suborbital/docs/website/docs/e2-core/concepts/state.md

 }
 ```

-When each step executes, the current request state is made available to the Runnable using **Runnable API** functions.
+When each step executes, the current request state is made available to the SE2 module using **SE2 module API** functions.

 :::info
 Request state is updated after each **step**, so it is important to note that multiple functions in a **group** will all receive the same state from the beginning of the step, and all of their outputs will be added to state after they've all completed executing.
 :::

-You can access request state like the following Runnable example written in Rust.
+You can access request state like the following SE2 module example written in Rust.

 ```rust
 use suborbital::req;